-This is The Best Whole Wheat Oatmeal Blueberry Muffins Clean Eating Recipe.
-These are soft and fluffy.
+This is the best Clean Eating blueberry oatmeal muffins recipe because they are soft and fluffy.
 I put an extra lot of baking powder in them and that does the trick.

-I’ve been on a blueberry muffin kick and have been making and experimenting with whole wheat oatmeal blueberry muffins this week for my family.
-This Blueberry Muffins Clean Eating Recipe are anything but dry.
+I've been on a blueberry muffin kick and have been making and experimenting with whole wheat oatmeal blueberry muffins this week for my family.
+This recipe is anything but dry.
 They are SO soft and pillowy.
 And yes, it really does call for 4 teaspoons of baking powder.
 This makes the muffins puff up sky high and keeps them from being dense and heavy.

 These muffins are so good!
 The kids eat them up like crazy and it will be hard for you to keep any for later.
 The second they come out of the oven plan on them being gone and leave you wanting more of them!
 These muffins are great for breakfast but they are also a great afternoon snack.

 These can be a perfect treat to have ready for your children when they get home from school and want a break before jumping into their homework.
 I think it is important for children to have a break and be able to refresh.
 Plus, they will think you are the best mom ever if they walk in the door and smell these baking.

 The main reason I spent so much effort in developing this recipe is for school lunches.
 I wanted something I could put in their lunches boxes they would like that had healthy carbs and fruit and no sugar.
 In their lunch boxes, I just put these clean blueberry muffins, some cooked uncured bacon, and their favorite vegetable.
 That gets a carb, protein, fruit, and vegetable and they love this lunch.

 I usually make them at night after they have gone to bed so they don't eat them before I can pack them for lunch and then I make sure to save some for a quick breakfast the next morning.